 Step 3: Spend the rest

-Again, many individuals do not have the luxury of saving/investing, then paying bills, and then having extra spending money.
-This method is going to require that you have a gap in you income and spending.
+Many individuals do not have the luxury of saving/investing, paying bills, and then having extra spending money.
+This method is going to require that you have a gap in your income and spending.
 When you first start out, you may not have much if anything in the “saving/investing” or “spend the rest” category.
-However, as you pay down debt, reduce expenses, or increase your income there is opportunity for extra money here.
+However, as you pay down debt, reduce expenses, or increase your income you will start to widen the gap between income and expenses.

-As our family’s income has increased we have put 80-90 percent towards out debt payments and 10-20 percent towards “spending the rest” (otherwise knowns as lifestyle inflation).
-To build wealth you have to continually look for opportunities to save more than you earn, and eventually invest the difference.
+As our family’s income has increased, we have put 80-90 percent towards out debt payments and 10-20 percent towards “spending the rest” (otherwise known as lifestyle inflation).
+To build wealth, you have to continually look for opportunities to save more than you earn and eventually invest the difference.

-This then gives us the freedom to spend the remaining money on whatever we want, guilt free.
-After a few days of getting paid we usually know exactly how much we have left to spend on everything else including outings with the kids, trips to the hardware store, convenient store purchases, and a variety of other smaller purchases.
-In many people’s budgets this is referred to as fun money, we’re just getting to the number in a different way.
+This gives us the freedom to spend the remaining money on whatever we want, guilt free.
+After a few days of getting paid, we usually know exactly how much we have left to spend on everything else including outings with the kids, trips to the hardware store, convenient store purchases, and a variety of other smaller purchases.
+In many people’s budgets this is referred to as fun money; we’re just getting to the number in a different way.

 Paying Off Debt Without a Budget

-We used the anti-budget approach over the last seven years to pay off all of our debt, including the mortgage.
+We used the pay yourself first or anti-budget approach over the last seven years to pay off all our debt, including the mortgage.
 I’m not suggesting that this approach will work for everyone.
 In fact, given the depressing statistics regarding the number of individuals who live paycheck-to-paycheck, this approach may not work for most.